- Chart

 Disclaimers:

-This analysis is for informational purposes only and should not be considered investment advice.
-Leveraged and inverse ETFs are complex financial instruments and involve a high degree of risk.
+This analysis is based on publicly available information and is for informational purposes only.
+It does not constitute investment advice.
+Leveraged and inverse ETFs are complex financial instruments and carry a high degree of risk.
+Investors should consult with a qualified financial advisor before making any investment decisions.
 Past performance is not indicative of future results.
+The data provided, especially for market share and real-time financial performance, is illustrative and may not reflect current market conditions.

 AI Summarization is directionally correct and might not be accurate.